kallisti5/mbr/README.md

 A rust crate to read legacy MBR disk partitions

-> Warning: This crate is early in development and may encounter API changes as it grows.
+> Warning: This crate moves slowly since the MBR specification is pretty simple!
+Don't take
-> When the version hits 1.x.x the API will be stable
+> lack of updates as abandonment of this project!
+It currently handles most basic usage
+> cases, and bugs/pr's are addressed via the issue tracker :-)

 ## Example Usage